aelve/guide/static/help.md

   * if you have useful information of any kind that doesn't fit, add it to the category notes

-Finally, all content here is licensed under [CC BY-SA 3.0][], which is the same license as on Wikipedia and Stackoverflow.
+Finally, all content here is licensed under [CC BY-SA 3.0][] (it's the same license as on Wikipedia and Stackoverflow).

 [CC BY-SA 3.0]: https://creativecommons.org/licenses/by-sa/3.0/